flosoft/TeslaETA/README.md

     ports:
     - "5051:5051"
 ```
-You will be able to access the Admin Interface on /admin in your serving directory to create your links to share.

-A more in depth guide on how to run it behind Traefik alongside TeslaLogger, can be found [here](https://florianjensen.com/2022/08/20/sharing-your-eta-with-teslaeta/).
+## Option 2 - Runnig manually
+You will need to install the python requirements, `pip install -r requirements.txt`
+Then you can simply run `docker_init.sh`.

-## Manual
+## Initial Login
-Simply run `app.py` while ensuring you have installed all requirements from `requirements.txt` and the `.env` file has been configured.
-A virtualenv is recommended.
+Once the service is up and running, you'll be able to access it on `BASEURL + /admin`, for example `/map/admin`.
+Just log in with the username `admin` and the password which you sent in `.env` (htpasswd encoded).